-- We may be required to transfer material rights to such strategic collaborators, government agencies, licensees and others; - · Our collaborators may not devote sufficient resources or attach a sufficiently high priority to the success of our collaboration; - Our collaborators may not obtain regulatory approvals necessary to continue the collaborations in a timely manner; - We have limited access to our collaborator's confidential corporate information and sudden unexpected changes in ownership or strategy or other material events affecting a collaborator of which we are not currently aware could adversely impact our relationship; - Our collaborators may be acquired by another company, decide to terminate our collaborative arrangement or become insolvent; - Our collaborators may develop technologies or components competitive with our products; - · Our collaborators may fail to deliver technologies or components that satisfy market requirements or such products may fail to perform properly; - Disagreements with collaborators could result in the termination of the relationship or litigation; - · Collaborators may not have sufficient capital resources; and - We may not be able to negotiate future collaborative arrangements, or renewals of existing collaborative agreements, on acceptable terms or at all.
+- · We may be required to transfer material rights to such strategic collaborators, government agencies, licensees and others; - Our collaborators may not devote sufficient resources or attach a sufficiently high priority to the success of our collaboration; - Our collaborators may not obtain regulatory approvals necessary to continue the collaborations in a timely manner; - We have limited access to our collaborator's confidential corporate information and sudden unexpected changes in ownership or strategy or other material events affecting a collaborator of which we are not made aware of in a timely manner, or at all, could adversely impact our relationship; - Our collaborators may be acquired by another company, sell the part of their business related to our collaboration, decide to terminate our collaborative arrangement or become insolvent; - Our collaborators may develop technologies or components competitive with our products; - Our collaborators may fail to deliver technologies or components that satisfy market requirements or such products may fail to perform properly; - Disagreements with collaborators could result in the termination of the relationship or litigation; - Collaborators may not have sufficient capital resources; and - We may not be able to negotiate future collaborative arrangements, or renewals of existing collaborative agreements, on acceptable terms or at all.

 While we generally expect that our collaborative partners will have an economic motivation to succeed in performing their contractual responsibilities, there is no assurance that they will do so, either at the level required or at all, and the amount and timing of resources to be devoted to these activities will be controlled by others.
-Reliance on strategic agreements can also make it difficult to accurately forecast our future revenues operating results.
+Reliance on strategic agreements can also make it difficult to accurately forecast our future revenues or operating results.
 There can be no assurance that the expected revenues or profits will be fully derived from such arrangements.